MihirKale04/Home-Assistant-Project/README.md

 3. Copy the Code:
    - Navigate to the `HassWorkshop/HASSWebSocketUIClient/HASSWebSocketUIClient/ConfigurationView.swift` file in your GitHub repository.
    - Open WebSocketClient.swift, select all the code, right-click, and choose Copy, or press Command + C on your keyboard.
 4. Paste the Code:
    - Go back to your newly created `ConfigurationView.swift` file in Xcode.
    - Select any existing content in the file, right-click, and choose Paste, or press `Command + V` on your keyboard to replace the contents with the copied code.
     ![image](https://github.com/user-attachments/assets/b25dd172-1ea6-4884-8340-80b2868c6957)
+## Create `ControlView.swift` File
+1. Create a New Swift File:
+   - In your Xcode project, right-click on the project folder in the file navigator (the left panel).
+   - Select New File from the context menu.
+   - Choose Swift File and click Next.
+2. Name the new file `ControlView.swift` and click Create.
+3. Copy the Code:
+   - Navigate to the `HassWorkshop/HASSWebSocketUIClient/HASSWebSocketUIClient/ControlView.swift` file in your GitHub repository.
+   - Open WebSocketClient.swift, select all the code, right-click, and choose Copy, or press Command + C on your keyboard.
+4. Paste the Code:
+   - Go back to your newly created `ControlView.swift` file in Xcode.
+   - Select any existing content in the file, right-click, and choose Paste, or press `Command + V` on your keyboard to replace the contents with the copied code.